 The spread of cancer to a new part of the body is called metastasis.
 Cancer cells can travel to other areas of a person’s body through their lymphatic system.

-Read on to learn more about what the spread of cancer to the lymph nodes means, and the treatment available.
+Read on to learn more about what it means when cancer spreads to the lymph nodes and the treatment available.

 A person’s lymphatic system is part of their immune system.
 The lymphatic system is a series of connected nodes and vessels.

 Lymph vessels transport a substance called lymph fluid around a person’s body.
-Lymph fluid contains white blood cells, which help a person to fight infections.
+Lymph fluid contains white blood cells, which help fight infections.

-Lymph nodes are small structures that filter foreign substances, such as cancer cells or infections, from the lymph fluid.
+Lymph nodes are small structures that filter foreign substances, such as bacteria and cancer cells, from the lymph fluid.
 Lymph nodes also contain white blood cells that attack invading organisms in the lymph fluid.

-When cancer cells appear in a person’s lymph nodes, it means cells have broken away from the original tumor and traveled via the lymph vessels to a lymph node.
+Cancer cells that appear in a person’s lymph nodes have broken away from the original tumor and traveled via the lymph vessels to a lymph node.

 The rate that cancer spreads to a person’s lymph nodes may depend on the type of cancer.
 Some spread quickly to the lymph nodes, while others develop and spread more slowly.

-- Stage 0: Stage 0 cancer, also called carcinoma in situ (CIS), is when abnormal cells are present, but have not spread.
+- Stage 0, or carcinoma in situ (CIS), is when abnormal cells are present but have not spread.

-- Stage 1, 2, and 3: Stages 1 to 3 indicate that there is cancer present.
-The higher the stage, the larger and more spread out the cancer is.
+- Stage 1, 2, and 3 indicate that cancer is present.
+The higher the stage, the larger and more extensive the cancer is.

-- Stave 4: Stage 4 cancer is when the cancer has spread to areas that are distant from the original tumor.
+- Stave 4 is when cancer has spread to areas that are distant from the original tumor.

-Another way of grading how far a person’s cancer has developed is the TNM staging system.
+Another way of staging cancer is the TNM staging system.
 In the TNM system, each letter refers to a different feature of the cancer:

-- the T refers to the size of the original tumor
+- T refers to the size of the original tumor

-- the N refers to the amount of nearby lymph nodes that have cancer cells
+- N refers to the number of nearby lymph nodes that have cancer cells

-- the M refers to whether the cancer has metastasized or not
+- M refers to whether cancer has metastasized (spread)

 When a doctor uses the TNM system, they will place a number after each letter.
-This number provides information about a person’s cancer.
+This number provides additional information:

 |Number beside the N||Meaning|